MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 |:--------:|:------------:|:------------:|:------------:|:------------:|
 | Transformers (HerBERT) | 0.710+-0.014 | 0.690+-0.035 | 0.719+-0.016 | 0.707+-0.016

 Comparison of results obtained with adapters approach shows that using more sophisticated methods the results obtained could reach above values of 70% of accuracy which shows that even having so small dataset the results obtained could start looking more "acceptable".
+What is more interesting using only last hidden state of HerBERT as input for logistic regression gave very similar results.

 ### Training on different languages and testing on Polish
 #### Training